Managing University Capital Equipment

 - Personal Property

 - A tangible piece of movable property.
-It includes such items as equipment, library holdings, art work, livestock, supplies and other inventories.
+It includes such items as equipment, library holdings, art work, livestock, and supplies.
+The University has ownership of all Personal Property.

 - Any item purchased, donated or acquired through trade, regardless of value or condition.
 Property includes all real estate, equipment, furniture, materials, library holdings, supplies, livestock, inventories, or any item that may be used or sold.